 He was slender and reminded me somewhat of an actor or a clown.
 His movements were extremely graceful and smooth.
 He had a whip in his hand, but it looked more like a toy whip than a real whip.
 I realized I wasn't going to be laid off from school and that instead, my punishment would be to be whipped.
 That was a great relief.
 The idea of being whipped didn't bother me so much because I reflected that I had been whipped once before in Iran.

 He suddenly brought the whip down and it cracked loudly.
 I thought it had struck me but I felt no pain.
-But when I looked at myself in the mirror, I winced so hard that I almost bent over double.
+When I looked at myself in the mirror, however, I winced so hard that I almost bent over double.
 He brought the whip down on me again.
 Every time the whip made a powerful crack, but it didn't seem to be actually hitting me.
-The first three times he cracked the whip I saw in the mirror that I was cringing in abject fear.
-But then I stood up straight and tall, and simply watched my face and eyes in the mirror.
+The first three times he cracked the whip I saw in the mirror that I was cringing in abject fear, but then I stood up straight and tall, and I simply watched my face and eyes in the mirror.
 I was impressed with my stalwart attitude and the tranquil expression on my face.
 My face seemed strong and intriguing as I looked at it.
 I was amazed at how good I looked.